ProfBird/AndroidAppExamples-Java/README.md

   * Similar to XMLParsePractice, except it stores multiple weather forecasts in an SQLite database.
 It also uses a CursorAdapter with the ListView.
 * WeatherForecast-kSOAP+SQLite+ListView
   * Similar to WeatherForecast-SAX+SQLite+ListView, but it gets it's weather forecast data from a SOAP web service instead of from XML files.
 It uses kSOAP as the web service client.
+  * kSoapWaterTempDemo
+    * A very simple app that demonstrates using the kSoap2-Android library to Read from a web service.
+It reads the ocean temperature from a NOAA SOAP web service.

 I wrote these apps for use with my Android Mobile Application Development course, CIS 399, at the University of Oregon.